denoland/std/type_decoders/README.md

 ])
 ```

 For more flexibility, you can create a new decoder from scratch using either the `Decoder` or `PromiseDecoder` constructors (see the [working with promises](#Working-with-promises) section for a description of the differences between `Decoder` and `PromiseDecoder`).
-To make a new decoder from scratch, simply provide a custom decode function which returns a `DecodeSuccess` object on success and a `DecodeError` object on failure.
+To make a new decoder from scratch, simply pass a custom decode function to the `Decoder` constructor.
+A decode function is a function which receives a value and returns a `DecodeSuccess` object on success and a `DecodeError` object on failure.

 Example: